mburger-stsci/nexoclom2/docs/source/nexoclom2/inputfiles.rst

     S(T) = A_0 e^{A_1 T} + A_2

 where the coefficients are species dependent.
-For Na, :math:`A_0=1.57014, A_1=-0.006262, A_2=0.1614157`.
+For Na, :math:`A_0=1.57014, A_1=-0.006262, A_2=0.1614157.`

-surfaceinteraction.sticktype [Required]
+surfaceinteraction.sticktype : Required
-    Set `surfaceinteraction.sticktype = temperature dependent`.
+    Set ``surfaceinteraction.sticktype = temperature dependent``.

-surfaceinteraction.accomfactor [Required]
+surfaceinteraction.accomfactor : Required
     Surface accommodation factor.
 1 = Fully accommodated to local surface temperature.
 0 = Elastic reemission.

-surfaceinteraction.A [Optional]
-    Comma separated values for the coeffeicients.
-    Default = 1.57014, 0.006262, 0.1614157.
-(Ideally the defaults will be
+surfaceinteraction.A : Default = (1.57014, 0.006262, 0.1614157)
-    species dependent, but I only have values for Na.)
+    Comma separated values for the coefficients.
+Ideally the defaults will be species dependent, but I only have values for Na.

 Sticking Coefficient from a Surface Map
 ---------------------------------------

-surfaceinteraction.type [Required]
+surfaceinteraction.type : Required
-    Set `surfaceinteraction.sticktype = surface map`.
+    Set ``surfaceinteraction.sticktype = surface map``.

-surfaceinteraction.stick_mapfile [Required]
+surfaceinteraction.stick_mapfile : Default : 'default'
-    Path to the file containing a map of the sticking coeficient.
-The format for the map has not been determined.
+    Path to the file containing a map of the sticking coeficient. **Add link to mapfile class when written**

-surfaceinteraction.subsolarlon [required for planet-fixed surfacemaps]
-    Sub-solar longitude for the observation in radians.
-This is required for a planet-fixed coordinate system.
-However, if simulating a MESSENGER orbit, this value will be overwritten by the value at the time the data were taken.
-If it is required, but not given or specified programmatically, an Exception will be raised.
+surfaceinteraction.accom_mapfile : Default : 'default'
+    Path to the file containing a map of the accommodation coeficient. **Add link to mapfile class when written**

-surfaceinteraction.accomfactor [Required]
+surfaceinteraction.accomfactor : Optional
     Surface accommodation factor.
 1 = Fully accommodated to local surface temperature.
-0 = Elastic reemission.
+0 = Elastic scattering.
+If not specified, assumes accommodation is set by ``surfaceinteraction.accom_mapfile``.
+If it is specified, ``surfaceinteraction.accom_mapfile`` is ignored.

+.. note:: ``surfaceinteraction.stick_mapfile`` and
+   ``surfaceinteraction.accom_mapfile`` do not need to point to valid files when defining the inputs.
+This is to allow a future application that sets the mapfiles dynamically in the code.

+.. _forces:

 Forces
 ======